Akehaa/akehaa/README.md

 ## Hi!
-My name is Dener Araujo, but you may know me as Akehaa
+My name is Dener Araujo, but you may know me as @Akehaa

 I am a Front-end Developer based in Brazil that loves learning new techs and has lots of curiosity.